etactica/mqtt-malaria/README.md

 Contributions welcome!

-Requires mosquitto python library 1.x or greater.
-(1.2 will give arguably better performance as the "max messages in flight" parameter can be tweaked)
+Requires paho-mqtt python library 1.1 or greater.

 The tools are in multiple layers: